aws-observability/aws-otel-test-framework/centralized-sampling-tests/README.md

 ### Start integration tests
 Run this command in the root directory(aws-otel-test-framework) of the testing framework once collector and sample app are up and running.
-Ensure that the aws account being used on your local account has no pre-existing sample rules in it or the tests will fail.
+Ensure that the AWS account being used on your local account has no pre-existing sample rules in it or the tests will fail.
 ```shell
 ./gradlew :centralized-sampling-tests:integration-tests:run